TwitchPlaysPokemon/pokecat/pokesetspec.md

   : *Note:* Mixing male and female with no gender in the same species can crash PBR.
 For each species (therefore also across all set for that species) agree on sticking to whether that species is genderless or not.

 **form**
   : Defaults to `0`.
 Can be a form number, or a form name specific to a given Pokémon.
 The following form names are valid:
     - Unown: A-Z, ? and !
     - Burmy and Wormadam: Plant, Sandy, Trash
     - Deoxys: Attack, Defense, Speed
     - Shellos and Gastrodon: West and East

 **item**
   : Defaults to `null` (no item).
 The Pokémon's held item.
 Can either be an item name or an item number.
 Can also be a *list of items* (e.g. `[Chesto Berry, Poison Barb]`) to let RNG decide.

 **displayname**
   : *Recommended not to use*.
 Defaults to the species' name modified to include eventual form names.
 For example:
     - Deoxys in attack form would get the display name "Deoxys Attack"
     - Unown in A-Form would get the display name "Unown A"
-    - Arceus with the Multitype-ability the item Flame Plate (although not technically a form) would get the display name "Arceus Fire"
+    - Arceus with the Multitype-ability the item Flame Plate (although not technically a form) would get the display name "Arceus Fire".
+    Specifying a custom displayname overwrites the generated one.

 **happiness**
   : Defaults to 255.
 The Pokémon's Friendship Value.
 Is used to determine the base power of the moves "Return" and "Frustration".